drasbaek/finetuning-gpt3-danish-news/README.md

 bash setup.sh
 ```

-⚠️ `NOTE!` The individual technical pipelines may require extra setup.
+The individual technical pipelines may require extra setup.
 These steps are explained in their respective `README's`.

 ### [1] Article Preprocessing
 Refer to [README.md](src/process_articles/README.md) located in `src/process_articles` to reproduce the article preprocessing.